 ||COS offers APIs compatible with AWS S3.
 You can access files in COS using the AWS S3 SDK with simple configurations.

 ||Best practices are outlined for the following 3 scenarios:Disaster Recovery and High Availability Architecture Based on Cross-Bucket Replication

 Local Data Backup

-The following describes how to configure a cross-origin access rule in COS.
-For more information, please see Setting Cross-Origin Access
+You can configure a cross-origin access rule in COS.
+For more information, please see Setting Cross-Origin Access.

 Uploading Directly Through a WeChat Mini Program

-Best practices regarding using Terraform to manage COS are also offered.
+Best practices regarding how to use Terraform to manage COS are also offered.

-The following describes how to store multimedia content in COS using the WordPress plugin.
-For more information, see Storing Multimedia Content in WordPress to COS.
+You can store multimedia content in COS using the WordPress plugin.
+For more information, please see Storing multimedia content in WordPress to COS.

 ||This document describes the COS data security solution, concerning pre-event protection, during-event monitoring, and post-event tracking.